 Many people believe that restaurants and other "outside the home" meal places cause people to be sick after eating.
-But think again: There can be a lot of bacteria growing in your own kitchen.
-Why take the chance?
-Here are a few simple things we can do to prevent a 24-hour illness:
+But think again.
+There can be a lot of bacteria growing in your own kitchen.
+Here are a few simple things we can do to prevent getting sick.

-Wash your hands!
-Sick of hearing it?
-Then just do it!Before preparing foods, especially uncooked foods, such as when making a salad or slicing fruit.
+- Wash your hands.
+Do it before preparing foods, especially uncooked items, such as when making a salad or slicing fruit.

-Do a smell test... on the sponge - eewww!
+- Do a smell test... on the sponge.
 If your family tends to leave a sponge by the sink for months and months, either replace it every few weeks or put it in the microwave every night after dinner to kill the germs.
-If there is dish soap in the sponge, it bubbles up into a cool science project... but just microwave it for one minute.
+If there is dish soap in the sponge, it bubbles up into a cool science project, but just microwave it for one minute.

 - Thaw meat on the bottom of the fridge with nothing under it except a plate that will be washed while you are cooking the meat.